 Espero que encontre a sua paz e que o(s) culpado(s) do seu sofrimento tenha a penalização devida...

-I just saw your response to my comment for the first time.
-I assure you that if any of your answers were marked as spam, the author of this action was not me.
+Translation: I just saw your response to my comment for the first time.
+I assure you that if any of your answers were marked as spam, it was not me.
 On the other hand, apart from sharing with Dr. Júlio Machado Vaz the nationality, nothing else connects me to the said person: neither the work area nor the city in which we live (I think he lives in Porto ...) and never I met him personally ...
 I apologize for my astonishment that someone only realized that I had been the victim of sexual harassment ...
 I can understand that the person is twenty years without telling anyone that fact.
 In any case, I think your new text throws some light on what has happened.

 Sylvie Imelda Shene #MeToo #TIMESUP #OurVoicesOurTime Thank you, Ana Rego!
-I appreciate your support and I’m glad my comment shined the light.
+I appreciate your support, and I’m glad my comment shed light.
 Another reason -- we victims of abuse -- don’t come forward sooner is because we are afraid we will not be believed and listened to.
 I have been trying to get someone to listen to my story since the year 2000.
-But I can’t get anyone to listen and pay attention -- like a reader of my book written in a review: ““I read this book – nothing but respect and admiration for the author!!
+But I can’t get anyone to listen and pay attention -- like a reader of my book written in a review: “I read this book – nothing but respect and admiration for the author!!
 I can’t imagine why anyone would feel differently.
-It really is a compelling story --- and needs to be heard”
+It really is a compelling story --- and needs to be heard”.

 https://www.facebook.com/photo.php?fbid=10154895596343922&set=a.10150968905658922.437817.723458921&type=3&theater